kubernetes-sigs/gateway-api/docs-src/security-model.md

 # Security Model

 ## Introduction
-The Service APIs have been designed to enable granular authorization for each role in a typical organization.
+The Gateway API have been designed to enable granular authorization for each role in a typical organization.

 ## Resources
-The Service APIs have 3 primary API resources:
+The Gateway API have 3 primary API resources:

 * **GatewayClass** defines a set of gateways with a common configuration and behavior.